-- Natalie Chai will typically start with a virtual conference call.
+- Precision Eye Care will typically start with a virtual conference call.
 We understand that prior to having a battery of tests done, you may have many questions around what myopia management is.

 - This is followed by scheduling an in-office appointment for a myopia management work up.
 This involves a review of your child’s history, specialized testing, detailed discussion about your child’s findings, and a conversation around the recommended treatment plan.

 - We typically budget about one hour of time for the initial consultation.

 3. Are these treatments safe for my child?